epfl-lara/leon/src/sphinx/installation.rst

  package leon.test.myTestPackage

 Using Leon in IntelliJ
 ----------------------

 You can maybe encounter some problems installing Leon, because of the various dependencies needed.
-Here is a step-by-step guide having as a goal to help you installing your first leon project and to be sure that every dependencies are present and correctly linked.
+Here is a step-by-step guide having as a goal to help you to install your first Leon project and to be sure that every dependency is present and correctly linked.

 The advantage of using IntelliJ IDEA is that it provides a Scala plugin which allows you to directly import SBT project into it.